This page in brief ….

 - A strong sense of peace, love and acceptance, and feeling connected with creation.

 - Often they review significant events their life from an external perspective, seeing how other people were affected by them (positively or negatively).
-They gain insights into past hurts, mistakes or successes, judged by.
+They gain insights into past hurts, mistakes or successes.

 - Reaching some clear end point or barrier (perhaps gates or a river), where they make, sometimes reluctantly, the choice to go back to their body and this life.
 Some are told they must return, often to complete some important task or destiny.